 10. Chickens Have Poor Night Vision

-Part of the reason chickens are so eager to be bedded down before sunset is that they have poor night vision.
+Part of the reason they are so eager to be bedded down before sunset is that chickens have poor night vision.

 Unlike many other birds and animals, chickens do not enjoy good eyesight at night, and this makes them even more vulnerable to predators, but also to getting lost or having accidents.